tombh/tattoy/README.md

 * [x] `CTRL-D` doesn't fully return to terminal, needs extra `CTRL-C`.
 * [x] Resizing is broken.
 * [x] Look at projects like Ratatui to see how to do integration tests.
+* [x] Use `tokio::select!` in Loader
+* [x] Explore rendering a frame even if any of the surfaces aren't the right size, in order to not prevent updates from other surfaces.
+* [x] Explore returning errors in tasks/threads, joining them and acting on them.
+Instead of sending the error to shared state.
+* [x] Centralise place where app exits and outputs backtrace and messages etc.
 * [ ] Implement scrollback/history.
 * [ ] How should smokey_cursor particles respond to resizing?
 * [ ] Detect alternate screen so to hide cursor